 Not to mention, some flour substitutes do an even better job as a thickener, and you won't have to use as much.
 Most starches are also gluten-free and perfect for those with restricted diets.
 Try these six easy-to-find thickening agents and learn how to use them while cooking.

 Tapioca starch, also called tapioca flour, is a sweet, gluten- and wheat-free powder.
 When baking fruit pies, you might opt for instant tapioca pearls or beads.
 The juice that seeps out from the cooked fruits will be absorbed by the pearls, creating a thick sauce.

 Tapioca pearls are also good for gravies.
-Some suggest against using instant tapioca pearls because it may end up leaving little globs in your pie, but ultimately, it's up to your flavor and texture preference.
-You will want to use small pearls, not large, or you will certainly end up with unabsorbed pieces of tapioca in your dish.
+Some suggest against using instant tapioca pearls because it may end up leaving little globs in your recipe, but ultimately, it's up to your flavor and texture preferences.
+You'll want to use small pearls rather than large ones to avoid having unabsorbed pieces of tapioca in your dish.

 Cornstarch is a conventional, all-purpose and gluten-free choice used in everything from sauces to gravies to desserts.
 It comes from corn, so it's plant-based and gluten-free, notes Shapiro.

 Cornstarch lends baked goods a soft texture and added structure.
 For sauces and gravies, do not add cornstarch directly to the hot liquid or it will clump and taste raw.
 Instead, create a slurry by mixing it with a bit of cold water then add the mixture little by little to the hot liquid.
 Cornstarch also does not mix well with acidic ingredients like wine or sour cream.
 If your recipe calls for these, using arrowroot as a thickener would be a better choice.

 Arrowroot is a gluten-free, virtually tasteless option that is best used for non-dairy-based sauces.
 As the name implies, it's a tropical root that's been dried and pulsed into a flour, says Patel.